Roadside Assistance: 24/7 Emergency Roadside Services

 Naturally, our relationship and dependence on our trusty cars, trucks, and SUVs means that we encounter many more problems, too.

-Below are some cool facts about the costs of roadside assistance in the US:
+Below are some interesting facts about the costs of roadside assistance in the US:

 - Vehicle breakdowns are dangerous.
 More than 700 drivers are killed in the US each year trying to resolve roadside car problems, costing a total of $8 billion in injuries and fatalities.